-The initial idea of an app was changed during the UX process to a treasure hunt that could be printed out — to keep the children away from their screens for a while.
-This doesn’t mean the project was easy: the tool is powered by a bespoke scalable backend where new items and themes are added regularly.
+During the UX process, our initial app concept was adapted to a treasure hunt style checklist that can be printed out to keep children away from their screens for a little while.
+However, that doesn’t mean the project became any easier to realise: the tool is powered by a bespoke and scalable back-end where new items and themes are added regularly.

 To date, over 7.000 walking bingos have already been printed.

 This project started in our labs and was fuelled by our team’s do-good values.
 We aimed to make a small difference for parents with young children who needed to copy with many hours of a lockdown.
 Stood strongly against COVID as a team: spread happiness, not the virus!